amix/vimrc/README.md

 *   [Tips-Using git submodule keep your vim plugin up-to-date](http://www.allenwei.cn/tips-using-git-submodule-keep-your-plugin-up-to-date/)
 *   [Git Submodule介绍与使用](http://blog.wu-boy.com/2011/09/introduction-to-git-submodule/)

-**Note:** We are using subtree or submodule to manage vim plugins at this time, so you'd better know what you are doing with your plugins.
+**Note:**

+You can either use git submodule to manage your vim plugins as I do now, or you can manage using Amix's approach cause ha has provided a python script to get all the plugins updated with one single command.